Pipeline & Targets

 - FGFR3 (ACH)

-Our lead discovery candidate, TYRA-300, is a potent and selective inhibitor of FGFR3 that is designed to address two critical limitations of current approved and investigational FGFR inhibitors: activity in the presence of treatment-emergent resistance mutations such as the V555 gatekeeper mutation, and selectivity for FGFR3 over FGFR1 and other FGFR isoforms to avoid off-target side effects.
+Our lead product candidate, TYRA-300, is a potent and selective inhibitor of FGFR3 that is designed to address two critical limitations of current approved and investigational FGFR inhibitors: activity in the presence of treatment-emergent resistance mutations such as the V555 gatekeeper mutation, and selectivity for FGFR3 over FGFR1 and other FGFR isoforms to avoid off-target side effects.

 Indication: Bladder and solid tumors